aryangupta02092002/aryangupta02092002/README.md

 - 👋 Hi, I’m Aryan Gupta
 - 👀 I’m interested in Web Development and Android Development
 - 🌱 I’m currently learning Kotlin for Android Development
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Web and Android Development
-- 📫 How to reach me ...

 <!---
 aryangupta02092002/aryangupta02092002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.